QTDUadmin/QTDUsite/content/registration/index.md

 </tbody>
 </table>

 **The conference dinner will be held on Wednesday 13th November, at <a href="https://www.riverbarandkitchen.com.au/">River Bar & Kitchen</a>.
-Please purchase a Conference Dinner ticket if you wish to attend.
+Please purchase a Conference Dinner ticket if you wish to attend, as well as additional Dinner tickets for any plus ones.
+Children are also welcome to join, at no cost.

 Click on the following button to go to the registration and payment site: